-One of the main reasons the keto diet can be so beneficial for weight loss is that it tends to help people control their appetite better, which leads to less calorie intake.
+One of the main reasons the keto diet is so beneficial for weight loss is that it helps people control their appetite better.
 The key is to really stick to the diet and cheat as little as possible.

 Now, does this mean you can’t enjoy a slice of cake or a few pieces of pizza on some occasions?

 Absolutely not.
-We realize that life is short and if your family is having some delicious celebratory pie for Thanksgiving, then chances are you want to join them.
+Life is short, and if your family has some delicious pie for Thanksgiving, then chances are you want to join them.

-But don’t misconstrue this to mean that you should be having a cheat meal every week, as this can result in sudden weight gain on keto and is not conducive to optimizing the benefits of ketosis.
+But don’t misconstrue this to mean that you should be having a cheat meal every week.
+This can result in sudden weight gain on keto and is not conducive to optimizing the benefits of ketosis.

 The good news is that there are ways to quickly get back into ketosis after you have a cheat meal, which you can learn more about by clicking here.